valterUo/MultiCategory-demo-system/README.md

 ## Installation

 You need to have Stack installed: [Stack Tool for Haskell](https://docs.haskellstack.org/en/stable/README/) and Java version 11 or higher.
 Stack needs to be in PATH.
 At the moment MultiCategory runs only on Windows.
-You can download a zip-file from release page of this repository.
+You can download a zip-file from the [release page](https://github.com/valterUo/MultiCategory-demo-system/releases) of this repository.
 The file contains all necessary libraries and example data to run MultiCategory.

 ### Install first Haskell part of the backend